miberr/Mockster/docs/docs/api/companies.md

 # 🏢 Companies

-:::danger Power Automate connector rolling out
+:::info Power Automate connector in preview
-Power Automate connector is currently rolling out.
-The connector might be in your environment already.
-If not, please wait for a couple of weeks or see updates on this site.
+Power Automate connector is currently in preview.
+It has all the functionality.
+Preview flag will be removed in some time as Mockster finds its users.
 :::

 ## Description